 The in-person LBSC703 version of the field study was discontinued Summer 2020 for a number of reasons.
-Please contact the MLIS Program Manager (Morgan Adle, madle@umd.edu) if you have any questions or concerns.
+Please contact you academic advisor or mlisprogram@umd.edu if you have any questions or concerns.

 Students are encouraged to write about their field study experience, institution, project, etc and submit it to ischoolcomm@umd.edu for the College's website.
-Please contact madle@umd.edu if you are interested in doing this.
+Please talk to your LBSC707 instructor or email mlisprogram@umd.edu if you are interested in doing this.

-Field Study Contract, Field Study Plan, and Additional Documents students.
-The Field Study Plan requires a specific plan for the student, which must include the following:
+Field Study Contract, Field Study Plan, and Additional Documents